namsral/Coder-Icons/README.markdown

 Textmate
 --------

-To use the icons in TexMate verion 1.x copy the icons inside the app:
+To use the icons in TexMate verion 1.x copy both the icons and Bindings.plist file to the app bundle.
+The Bindings.plist is for TextMate to bind the icons to the appropriate  file extensions:

-	TextMate.app/Contents/Resources/File\ Icons/
+	$ cp icons/*.png extra/Bindings.plist TextMate.app/Contents/Resources/File\ Icons/

 Make sure you first make a backup of TextMate before you replace the stock icons.
 I Haven't tried this with version 2.x.

-This is what it should look like:
+This is what it should look like using the [MissingDrawer][3] plugin:

 ![screenshot][2]